 My primary research focus is on the early Reformation; most specifically the impact of the reform movement on family and gender roles and the role played by printing, propaganda, and changing legal development on social and religious identity in Early Modern Germany.

-I am beginning a new research project tentatively called, "Stripping the Veil: Nuns and the Experience of Laicization in Sixteenth-Century Europe."
+I am beginning a new research project tentatively called, "Stripping the Veil: The Protestant Nun and Experiments in Coexistence in Early Modern Germany."
 This book-length study will explore the experiences of former and current nuns in Protestant areas and Protestant and Catholic nuns living in pluriconfessional convents during the dissolution and reform of monastic life, by studying the changes brought about for these women as a result of the sixteenth century reform movements.

 I am also conducting research for a project on marriage promises [Eheversprechen] secret marriage [heimliche Ehe] and broken engagement [gebrochene Verlobung] in sixteenth century Germany.
 This is the initial stage of a study on the creation of a social norm of marriage, controlled by state rather than church officials, and the subsequent criminalization, initiated during the Reformation, of irregular sexual unions.